-I guess one of the things about religion is I quite like some of the ritualistic trappings, the buildings and the general whatnot that links us back with how religion has been used to control and indeed to hold together society at times, it’s nice to see the branches of history, and how we grow out of these prisons we’ve constructed in the past.
+I guess one of the things about religion is I quite like some of the ritualistic trappings, the buildings and the general whatnot that links us back with how religion has been used to control and indeed to hold together society at times, it’s nice to see the branches of history, and how we grow out of these different societal prisons we’ve constructed in the past.
 Plus I find churches interesting and pretty restful places, on a hot day, a cool, quiet space to be in to just absorb nothing and let time flow through you.

-It’s a funny footprint to lay a story in, but I’m out of practice so I had to start somewhere and this is partly about what happens when someone dies; that particularly strange and occasionally exotic set of ideas we have which surround a painful set of circumstances – what grief does to you.
+It’s a funny footprint to lay a story in, but I’m out of practice so I had to start somewhere and this is partly about what happens when someone dies; that particularly strange and occasionally exotic set of ideas we have which surround a painful set of circumstances – it is what grief does to you.